IP-CAM/Opencart-v.3.x-Specials-Module-Extension/module/README.md

 # Enhanced Specials

 ## Description
-Enhanced Specials is an OpenCart extension that allows to set special percentage discounts for all products that belong to certain categories or manufacturers.
+**Extended Offers** is an OpenCart extension that allows to apply percentage special offers to all products those belong to a specified category or manufacturer.
 Compatible with OC 2.2.x-3.x.

 ## Features
-* Special offers for whole categories and their sub-categories.
+* Special offers for all products linked to a category and its sub-categories.
-* Special offers for products of specific manufacturers.
+* Special offers for all products of a manufacturer.
-* Different offers for different customer groups.
+* Separate offer for each customer group.
-* Display percentage special offers for each customer group in the lists of categories and manufacturers.
+* Displaying active specials in the lists of categories and manufacturers.
-* Quick access to a related category or manufacturer form by clicking on a special price in the product list in the admin.
+* Quick access from the product list or edit form to the form of a category or manufacturer related to a special offer.
 * Does not modify system files (OCMOD).

 ## Live demo